 Section 60(1) of the Equality Act 2010 provides that an employer must not ask a job applicant questions about his or her health before offering him or her employment.
 If a job requires a certain level of fitness or good health the employer may be able to rely on the exception relating to functions that are "intrinsic to the work concerned", which permits employers to ask health-related questions to establish whether or not candidates can carry out these functions.

-In most cases, according to the EHRC guidance for employers - recruitment (on the EHRC website), questions about health or disability will not need to be asked.
+In most cases, according to the EHRC guidance for employers - recruitment, questions about health or disability will not need to be asked.
 Instead questions should focus on establishing whether or not a candidate has the necessary skills, qualities or experience to do the job.